stuarthayhurst/argon-grub-theme/README.md

 | -hl, --help-label | Add a help label to the bottom of the theme |

 Required arguments: [--install + --background / --uninstall / --preview]
+ - If the repository is updated, `make clean` should be run, to erase cached assets

 ## Examples:
  - Install the theme for a 4k display, using the `Night` wallpaper: